 They flash upon that inward eye

 Which is the bliss of solitude;

 And dances with the daffodils.“

 *I was a guest of The Wordsworth Trust in the Dove Cottage and the museum.
-I’am proud to be an honest blogger and transparent in my collaborations, so any review written is a result of a true personal experience.
+I’m proud to be an honest blogger and transparent in my collaborations, any review written is a result of my true personal experience.